Maigret in Exile

-Maigret in Exile (French: La Maison du Juge) is a 1940 detective novel by the Belgian mystery writer Georges Simenon.
+Maigret in Exile (French: La Maison du Juge) is a 1942 detective novel by the Belgian mystery writer Georges Simenon.

 Synopsis

-The mysterious moves of bureaucrats have exiled Maigret to a small town in the coast of Normandy where it rains all the time and there is nothing to do except for playing billiards in the local pub and sniff the gel that the local inspector lathers into his hair.
+The mysterious moves of bureaucrats have exiled Maigret to a small town in the coast of Vendee where it rains all the time and there is nothing to do except for playing billiards in the local pub and sniff the gel that the local inspector lathers into his hair.
 Then an old woman shows up with a story about a body in the house of a judge in the fishing village of l'Aiguillon and things get interesting.
 A young woman with a mysterious ailment (something to do with being over-sexed but Simenon never explains what exactly is wrong with her), a young man with a temper, a hotel waitress with a secret, and an ex-judge with taste and style.

 Publication history

-The book was published in France in 1940, just before the Fall of France to the Nazis.
+The book was published in France in 1942.
 The book was first translated into English in 1978 by Eileen Ellenbogen and published by Hamish Hamilton in the United Kingdom.
 The First American edition appeared in 1979.